This post may contain affiliate links. Please see my disclosure policy for details.

 What I loved about Blaise Hamlet is that each cottage had its own character.
 They were all unique dwellings in different shapes and sizes!

 Many of them had thatched rooftops but others had dovecots.
-Although it’s a tiny space, all the cottages were well spread out and had pretty fence and hedge boundaries.
+Although it’s a tiny space, all the cottages were well spread out and had a pretty fence and hedge boundaries.
 There were also some lovely cottage gardens with veggies and growing.

 I loved the fact that many of them had wisteria and flowers creeping on the walls and doors.
 It really was like a fairytale.

 The thing that is most curious about these cottages is the incredible stone chimneys.